Overall Score: 9/10 Thrashometer: 9/10 Headbang Rating: 9/10 Musicianship: 9/10 Pros: Thrashtastic | Fantastic Debut | Best of British Cons: None

 Track by Track

 Desolate Seas is a standard style instrumental song for building up to the first proper track and is a decent effort, but you don’t get the same feeling from it that you would with The End of Everything (Trivium – Ascendancy) or Some of the Shadows Fall instrumental pieces.
-You’ll soon forget all about that though as After Lifeless Years comes crashing into your ears with a great opening breakdown and features several fantastic riffs punctuated with several mini solos and some particularly harsh screaming vocals mixed with a clean chorus which all fits together and make for one hell of a main opening song.
+You’ll soon forget all about that though as After Lifeless Years comes crashing into your ears with a great opening breakdown.
+It features several fantastic riffs punctuated with several mini solos and some particularly harsh screaming vocals mixed with a clean chorus which all fits together fantastically, making for one hell of a main opening song.

-The Blackest Skyline starts off slower than After Lifeless Years but soon picks up a relentless pace (which is well accompanied by lyrics such as “First the sound approaches then the lightning strike”).
-There is again a nice variety of riffs and guitar work on display in this song along with some great kick drumming and Jamie Graham displays a good range of growled and screaming vocals on this song.
+The Blackest Skyline starts off slower than After Lifeless Years but soon picks up a relentless pace (which is well accompanied by lyrics such as “First the sound approaches then the lightning strikes”).
+Sylosis again offer a nice variety of riffs and guitar work on display in this song along with some great kick drumming and Jamie Graham displays a good range of growled and screaming vocals on this song.
 A very solid song.

 Transcendence very much reminds me of Trivium circa Ember To Inferno as the song carries a similar structure to many of the tracks on that album and the use of clean vocals is also quite similar.
 Whilst some people will consider comparing a band to Trivium an insult as they are something of a “marmite band”, I think its a fairly big compliment.
 This song features the biggest use of clean vocals on the album thus far, so it may not be to everyones liking but carries on the high standards set thus far.